Stay focused. A win is just a win. I know I’m in danger of getting stuck in tautology here, but put the emphasis on “a.”

 We had much higher aspirations so we had to stay focused on the quality of the performance.

-If you win and played well
+What if you win and played well

 If you win and played at a level consistent with where you should be at this point, now as a coach you have an opportunity to ratchet up demand.
 The team’s confidence should be high.
 Teams know when they have performed well.